carpentries-incubator/fair-explainable-ml/episodes/6-uncertainty-overview.md

   - Example application: Kendall, A., & Gal, Y. (2017). "[What uncertainties do we need in Bayesian deep learning for computer vision?](https://arxiv.org/abs/1703.04977)".
 - **Data augmentation and perturbation analysis**: Assess variability in predictions by adding noise to the input data and observing how much the model’s outputs change.
 A highly sensitive change in predictions may indicate underlying noise or instability in the data.
 For instance, in image classification, augmenting training data with synthetic noise can help the model better handle real-world imperfections stemming from sensor artifacts.
   - Example application: Shorten, C., & Khoshgoftaar, T. M. (2019). "[A survey on image data augmentation for deep learning.](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-019-0197-0)"

-#### 2) Subjectivity and ill-defined problems

-- Overlapping classes, ambiguous labels due to subjective interpretations
-- Ambiguous or conflicting text inputs.

-#### Methods for addressing subjectivity and ill-defined problems
-- **Reframe problme**: If the overlap or subjectivity stems from an ill-posed problem, reframing the task can help.
-Example: Instead of classifying "happy" vs. "neutral" expressions (which overlap), predict the intensity of happiness on a scale of 0–1.
-For medical images, shift from hard "benign vs. malignant" classifications to predicting risk scores.
-- **Consensus-based labeling (inter-annotator agreement)**: Aggregate labels from multiple annotators to reduce subjectivity and quantify ambiguity.
-Use metrics like Cohen's kappa or Fleiss' kappa to measure agreement between annotators.
-Example: In medical imaging (e.g., tumor detection), combining expert radiologists’ opinions can reduce subjective bias in labeling.
-- **Probabilistic labeling or soft targets**: Instead of using hard labels (e.g., 0 or 1), assign probabilistic labels to account for ambiguity in the data.
-Example: If 70% of annotators labeled an image as "happy" and 30% as "neutral," you can label it as [0.7, 0.3] instead of forcing a binary decision.

-#### 3. Epistemic uncertainty
+#### 2. Epistemic uncertainty
 **Epistemic** (ep·i·ste·mic) is an adjective that means, "*relating to knowledge or to the degree of its validation.*"

 Epistemic uncertainty refers to gaps in the model's knowledge about the data distribution, which can be reduced by using more data or improved models.
-Aleatoric uncertainy can arise due to:
+Epistemic uncertainy can arise due to:

 - **Out-of-distribution (OOD) data**:
   - Tabular: Classifying user behavior from a new region not included in training data.
 Predicting hospital demand during a rare pandemic with limited historical data.
 Applying model trained on one location to another.